Exploded Drawing -

 Short for Polylactic Acid.
 A biodegradable thermoplastic used as a 3D printing material.
 Is suitable for FDM printing using filament made of PLA.

-A 3D printing technology that produces smooth, accurate parts using microscopic layer resolution and a high level of accuracy.
+A 3D printing technology that produces smooth, accurate parts using microscopic layer resolution and a UV light to cure a liquid resin with a high level of accuracy.

 The preliminary physical versions of a product from which the form and function will be developed further.